 - 2011-07-11 Medication List

 A few years ago Jake said he would discontinue taking preventive medications as they were not helping him.
-He would only use abortives as the preventives had so many side effects.
-The preventives were all developed for other diseases like schizophrenia, psychosis, depression and were found to have some effect on migraines.
+He would only use abortive medications since the preventives had so many side effects.
+The preventives were all developed for other diseases like schizophrenia, psychosis, seizures, and depression and were found to have some effect on migraines.
 For a while we thought he was improving because as the preventive’s effects wore off he improved.
 Looking back I now realize this was a significant clue the preventives, as well as all of the medications were part of the problem.
 But the abortives were escalating the disease too.
 Looking back even further, Jake’s headaches got worse after the abortive, Imitrex, was introduced in his youth.
 Yes, abortives did tame his headaches kind of, for a while, off and on, but from this moment on the headaches transitioned into more intense and prolonged struggles requiring additional abortives to use in alternation in order to maintain efficacy.

 Jake had monthly follow up appointments with a leading in neurologist in a leading neurology center in California until approximately 2012.
 At one of his appointments, the last in this case, the doctor informed Jake he was going to deaden one of the nerves in his neck with an injection to see if this would lessen Jake’s high frequency of headaches and migraines.
 Jake consented and also agreed to the doctor’s request to allow a colleague in the room to watch the procedure.
 I always accompanied Jake on these visits as I was trying to be his advocate and run interference in a medical system which challenged both he and I. As the doctor started the procedure I watched Jake grimace, close his eyes, breath deeply and then look me in the eye, a tear coming from his eyes saying how much this hurt him.
 With the doctors casually talking over him in their technical world lost to the human being suffering under their experimentation.
 Jake had to lie down and regain his vitality at the end of this.
 Still hurts me.